Chaouki-Tiouassiouine/Chaouki-Tiouassiouine/README.md

-### Hi there, my name is Chaouki Tiouassiouine 👋
+### 👋 Hi there, my name is Chaouki Tiouassiouine

-### 👷 I'm currently working on an Azure assignment at Rabobank
+### 👷 I'm currently working on an Azure assignment at Shell

 ### 🌱 Most recent certificate obtained KCNA - LINUX FOUNDATION